Vanilla Bean Ice Cream

 - 5 egg yolks

-- 1½ tbsp.
-Nielsen-Massey vanilla bean paste OR + 2 vanilla beans, scraped + 1 tsp. vanilla extract
+- 1 1/2 tbsp Nielsen-Massey vanilla bean paste OR 2 vanilla beans, scraped OR 1 tsp. vanilla extract

 - In a medium saucepan set over medium heat, combine the half and half, 1 c. of heavy cream, granulated sugar, corn syrup, and salt.